myscriptbox-org/msb-make/README.md

 **msb-make** folder myprogram -generate-man-page

 ### folder [obj] -generate-readme
-This command generates the readme page in markdown (.md) format.
+This command generates the readme page in markdown (.md) format and saves it in the program's folder.
 It is called by the **build** command.
 Example:
 **msb-make** folder myprogram -generate-readme

 ### folder [obj] -show-version